Schwingende Luftsäulen (Vibrating Air Columns) was

 composed, played and recorded by Werner Durand between

-instrument that he invented in 1984 and used in these
+that he invented in 1984 and used in these recordings as the

-air.
-Durand's work is conceived starting from the
+Durand's work is conceived starting from the properties of

-properties of the air passing thru the plastic tubes that
+the air passing thru the plastic tubes that constitutes the

 In the stream of acoustic phenomena applied to musical

-this music talk to us about the most ancient feeling and
+music talk to us about the most ancient feeling and the most

-the most contemporary concept in music.
-A music coming
+contemporary concept in music.
+A music coming from the far

 The music is accompanied/underlined by the beautiful

 drawings by Karlheinz Bux, that, as in his own words: "... are

 abstracted emblems of figures set in rotation.
 In their